Anish407/Prepare_AWS_SAA_C03/AWS_SAA_C03/Readme/IamPolicies/AccessKeys.md

 > If the keys are compromised we can deactivate and then delete them.
 We can also activate it back from the aws console.

-> We can generate a credential reports to get details about the users, credentails , policies and more for auditing purposes
+> We can generate a credential reports to get details about the users, credentails , policies and more for auditing purposes. **We only get new data in the credentials reports every 4 hours**